 The remuneration committee will oversee the evaluation of the remuneration of the Company's senior executives.
-This evaluation is based on specific criteria.
+This evaluation is

 The Company completes performance evaluations in respect of the Board, individual directors and committees (if any) for each financial year in accordance with its policy.

-The Board aims to ensure that shareholders are informed of all information necessary to assess the performance of the directors.
-Information is communicated to the shareholders through:

-- the annual report which is distributed to all shareholders; - the half-yearly report; - the annual general meeting and other meetings to obtain shareholder approval for Board actions as appropriate; and - continuous disclosure in accordance with ASX Listing Rule 3.1 and the Company's continuous disclosure policy

-A listed entity should:

-- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+The Board aims to ensure that shareholders are informed of all information necessary to assess the performance of the directors. the annual report which is distributed to all shareholders; the annual report which is distributed to all shareholders; the half-yearly report; the annual general meeting and other meetings to obtain shareholder approval for Board actions as appropriate; and continuous disclosure in accordance with ASX Listing Rule 3.1 and the Company's continuous disclosure policy Recommendation 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+Partially The Board/Nomination Committee/Remuneration Committee (each and as applicable, and in its absence the Board) conducts an annual review of the performance of the Board, its committees, individual directors and senior executives.

-Partially

-The Board/Nomination Committee/Remuneration Committee (each and as applicable, and in its absence the Board) conducts an annual review of the performance of the Board, its committees, individual directors and senior executives.

 The remuneration committee will oversee the evaluation of the remuneration of the Company's senior executives.
 This evaluation is based on specific criteria.
 A performance evaluation of senior executives was undertaken during the reporting period.

+based on specific criteria.

-PRINCIPLE 2: STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE and disclose:
+PRINCIPLE 2: STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE